KittyGiraudel/SJSJ/_glossary/REVEALING_MODULE_PATTERN.md

 # Revealing Module Pattern

 This pattern is the same concept as the [module pattern](/_glossary/MODULE_PATTERN.md) in that it focuses on public & private methods.
-The only difference is that the revealing module pattern was engineered as a way to ensure that all methods and variables are kept private until they are explicitly exposed; usually through an object literal returned by the closure from which it's defined.
+The only difference is that the revealing module pattern was engineered as a way to ensure that all methods and variables are kept private until they are explicitly exposed; usually through an object literal returned by the closure from which it’s defined.
 Personally, I like this approach for vanilla JavaScript as it puts a clear emphasis on both the intent of the developer and the module itself.

 ## Advantages